-Costs for maintenance, repairs, upgrades, rehabilitation, operations, and project administration are not eligible for TFCA Regional Funds.
+TFCA Regional Funds may not be used to pay for costs for maintenance, repairs, upgrades, rehabilitation, operations, and project administration.

-The maximum award amount is based on the number of lockers, at the rate of \$2,500 per locker.
+The maximum award amount is based on the number of lockers, at the rate of \$2,500 per locker, for example, a quad contains four lockers and would be eligible for a maximum award amount of \$10,000.

-Monies expended by Project Sponsors for administrative costs (i.e., the costs associated with administering a TFCA Regional Fund grant) are eligible for use as matching funds.
 Monies expended by the Project Sponsor to maintain, repair, upgrade, rehabilitate, or operate the electronic lockers are not eligible for use as matching funds.

-32. Bikeways: The project will construct and/or install new bikeways that are included in an adopted countywide bicycle plan, Congestion Management Plan (CMP), or the Metropolitan Transportation

-Commission's Regional Bicycle Plan.
-Projects must also either have a completed and approved environmental plan or be determined by the public or lead agency to be exempt from preparing an environmental plan.
+32. Bikeways: The project will construct and/or install bikeways that are included in an adopted countywide bicycle plan, Congestion Management Plan (CMP), countywide transportation plan (CTP), city general plan or area-specific plan, or the Metropolitan Transportation Commission's Regional Bicycle Plan.
+To be eligible for funding, the purpose of bikeways that are included in an adopted city general plan or area-specific plan must be to reduce motor vehicle emissions or traffic congestion.
+Projects must have completed all applicable State and federal environmental reviews and either have been deemed exempt by the lead agency or have been issued the applicable negative declaration or environmental impact report or statement.